dxtaner/QuestionAnswerRestApiNodejs/README.md

 Endpoints
 ---------

+*   `GET /admin`: Retrieves a list of all users.
+Supports pagination, sorting, and filtering using query parameters.
+*   `GET /admin/profile/:id`: Retrieves the profile of a single user by their ID.

+Please note that the `userQueryMiddleware` is used to handle the query parameters for filtering, sorting, and pagination in the `/admin` route.
+The `checkUserExist` middleware ensures that the specified user exists in the database before retrieving their profile.

+Feel free to modify and extend this router module to fit your application's specific needs.

 *   `GET /admin/block/:id`: Blocks a user by their ID.
 Requires authentication and admin access.
 *   `DELETE /admin/user/:id`: Deletes a user by their ID.
 Requires authentication and admin access.